jonnyjackson26/jonny-jackson/README.md

 make sure you git pull because any posts you add from the admin dashboard wont be here locally hugo server - start

+Hosted on Netlify, uses DecapCMS.
+I chose to use HUGO for my portfolio site for it's simplicity, incredible speed, good SEO, and easy maintenance.
+I used the [PaperMod Theme](https://github.com/adityatelange/hugo-PaperMod).